 I’ll be at the birthday party in spirit.

 What are the general steps to building the Boulder Co-living community?
 There will be people who get involved with various levels of interest ranging from the “Burning soul” advocates to the passively interested who sit back and watch how the project comes together.
 Nonetheless, there are three basic steps:

 - Discuss and agree upon community values and perhaps, a higher purpose, which would fill the need to walk their community values talk while participating in service projects;

-- Whether you’re three or thirty people, come up with a name and “elevator speech” identifying the community.
+- Whether you’re 30 or 80 people, come up with a name and “elevator speech” identifying the community.
 Referring to yourselves as a “bunch of housemates” doesn’t tell about your community story;

 - Community cohesiveness could be built around a higher purpose of community service that binds a community together.

 - Once you kick the can down the road a few blocks, check your state laws about homeowner association regulations.
-You will find they set up HOAs that do not mirror cohousing very well – lots of centralized power and control, lots of voting.
-Save this until later, because conforming cohousing declarations with state laws is a chore.
+You will find they set up HOAs that do not mirror co-living very well – lots of centralized power and control, lots of voting.

 - There likely will be common expenses that relate to community activities, coordinating transportation, common meals, intra-community communication and a fee structure to pay for all or part.

-- Community values and mission are implemented through the budget by teams – overall steering team equivalent to a board of directores, social events, managing building and grounds, procesd and governance, finances and legal matters,
+- Community values and mission are implemented through the budget by teams – overall steering team equivalent to a board of directors, social events, managing building and grounds, proceed and governance, finances and legal matters,

 - The entire community approves by consensus the budget or any action for that matter, and the steering team ratifies the action also by consensus.